 It is a law passed by the Government that gives you the right to request information from public services.
 The aim of the Act is to promote trust and confidence in our public services, including the NHS, by providing clear information and being open about what we do.

 You can obtain corporate information about the business processes of the Trust.
 We have already made the majority of the corporate information we produce available through our Publication Scheme.
 This Scheme contains a guide to the types of information we have already made available or intend to make available in the near future.

 We recognise the importance of the freedom of information and we have, therefore, made sure that the majority of corporate information we produce is available through our Publication Scheme and that other information will be readily available on request.

 Our Publication Scheme is a complete guide to the information routinely published by us.
 It is a description of the information about our Trust which we make publicly available.
 We review the Scheme at regular intervals and monitor how it is operating.
 It is important to us that the Scheme meets your needs and we have designed it to be a route map so that you can find information about the Trust easily.
 However, if you feel there is information that could usefully be added to the Scheme that we have missed, please feel free to contact us at email@example.com

 Can I get access to information about myself or other service users?

 The Freedom of Information Act does not change the legal right of service users to protection of their patient confidentiality.
 Maintaining this right of confidentiality is an important commitment for all NHS organisations.
 To help with this, all Trusts have appointed a Caldicott Guardian who has the responsibility to ensure the protection of patient confidentiality in accordance with patient legal rights.
 The Caldicott Guardian for our Trust is Clive Clarke.

-You may obtain access to your own health records under the Data Protection Act 1998.
-You can download the application forms here: Access to Records Form.
+You may obtain access to your own health records under the Data Protection Act 2018.
+You can download the application forms here: